NHL Collective Bargaining Agreement: Present status

 Originally, the 2013 CBA was on a ten–year deal, and would have expired on September 15, 2022.
 The NHL and NHLPA had a choice to opt out of the CBA on September 1 and September 16, 2019, but they chose not to.
 The NHL paused play in its 2019–20 season on March 12 due to the COVID-19 pandemic.
 On July 10, 2020, the NHL and NHLPA announced the extension of the CBA through the 2025–26 season.
 Various elements of the "Return to Play" plan were announced the same day.

 Future

-On June 27, 2025 the NHL and NHLPA agreed on a new four year agreement that would begin for the 2026–27 season.
-The new agreement will see the regular season extended to 84 games from 82, a reduction of one year in the maximum length of a contract, the elimination of negotiated deferred salary, reductions in salary bonuses, a playoff salary cap system, and the relaxation of player dress code.
+On June 27, 2025, the NHL and NHLPA agreed on a new four-year agreement that would begin for the 2026–27 season.
+The new agreement will see the regular season extended to 84 games from 82, a reduction of one year in the maximum length of a contract, the elimination of negotiated deferred salary, reductions in salary bonuses, a playoff salary cap system, and the relaxation of player dress codes.